antoBit/antodev/src/blog/2021-05-15-using-the-mediastream-web-api-to-record-screen-camera-and-audio.md

 ## Wrapping up…

 This is everything you need to know to get started with media recording in the browser.
-The MDN docs are an helpful resource for all the other methods and configurations available.
+The MDN docs are a helpful resource for all the other methods and configurations available.

-In a real world application you would worry about checking the browser compliance with the APIs, stopping and resuming the stream, choosing between multiple devices as well as providing a real time preview of the stream and/or of the downloaded video, something that you could do like this:
+In a real-world application you would worry about checking the browser compliance with the APIs, stopping and resuming the stream, choosing between multiple devices as well as providing a real-time preview of the stream and/or of the downloaded video, something that you could do like this:

 ```javascript
 const video = document.getElementById('video')